Last updated: 16 May 2022

 After claiming a ticket, click Resolved in the top right.

-If the chatbot could have answered the live chat request if a new FAQ was created, click yes to create an FAQ.
+If the setting is turned on, the agent will be asked whether the chatbot could have answered the live chat request if a new FAQ was created.

 After resolving a ticket, the user will see a note that the live chat agent has left the chat and the live chat has ended.